- Terrence Holt

 Debra supports our team by organizing office operations and procedures, preparing payroll, and managing all aspects of bookkeeping — including payables, receivables and job cost.
 In addition, she provides historical reference by defining procedures for retention, protection, retrieval, transfer and disposal of records.

 Debra brings 25 years of experience to Holt Brothers.
-Most recently she worked for A&M Construction, where she served in the same role.
+Previously she worked for A&M Construction, where she served in the same role.
 Debra earned her Bachelor of Arts degree from the University of North Carolina at Chapel Hill.

 Beach or mountains?